keyboard-dev/starter-template-v3/docs/quickstart.md

 ### Create the .env file

 Create a `.env` file in the project root with the following configuration.
-Use the generate script(todo andrew fix).
+If in Claude Desktop you want to optionally encrypt messages sent from your local MCP server to your codespace execution server the `CODE_ENCRYPTION_KEY` will be used to add an additional layer of encryption to the data in transit.
+You will also need to add an env variable to the codespace-executor called `KB_ENCRYPTION_KEY` that will be the same value as `CODE_ENCRYPTION_KEY`.

 ```bash
 # Required